New methods to constrain the radio transient rate: results from a survey of four fields with LOFAR: Introduction

-In this work we will present our transient search results in a campaign of LOFAR observations of four different fields already monitored by the PanSTARRS consortium.
-LOFAR is a next generation radio interferometer built in the Netherlands and other European countries, operating at frequencies between 30 and 240\,MHz \citep[][]{LOFAR_vanHaarlem2013, LOFAR_Stappers2011}.
-There are very few instruments operating at these frequencies with good time, spectral and angular resolution, making LOFAR a unique instrument to explore an unsearched region of parameter space.
-It operates at a very low frequency regime which brings new opportunities and challenges.
-For example, the very wide field of view, that can extend up to the entire visible sky at the single antenna level, has direction-dependent effects (DDE) that must be properly accounted for. \citep[see][for a detailed review of the problems associated with calibration and wide field imaging in the presence of DDE]{Bhatnagar2009}.
+In this work we will present our transient search results in a campaign of LOFAR observations of four different fields.
+LOFAR is a new generation radio interferometer built in the Netherlands and other European countries, operating at frequencies between 30 and 250\,MHz \citep[][]{LOFAR_vanHaarlem2013}.
+There are very few instruments operating at these frequencies with good time, spectral and angular resolution, making LOFAR a valuable facility to explore an unsearched region of parameter space.
+It is the primary goal of our study to explore what new types of source might exist in this part of the frequency-time scale space ($\sim100$\,MHz, minutes-months, above the synchrotron brightness temperature limit), encouraged by the few finds that have been made there already.

-In this paper we describe the observational setup and data reduction in Section~\ref{sec:obs and data analysis} and our results in Section~\ref{sec:results}.
-In Section~\ref{sec:methods} we describe the statistical methods we used to derive our limits on the snapshot surface density of transients.
-We compare our results with the literature and discuss their implications in Section~\ref{sec:discussion}.